Thanksgiving Tips and Tricks

 Thanksgiving for most is a day of relaxing and eating yourself into a food coma but for those of us responsible for preparing that gust busting meal it can be anything but relaxing.
 For the home cook producing 5-7 dishes plus dessert in a single meal can be very overwhelming but it doesn’t have to be.
 All it takes is some planning, advanced preparation and some tips and tricks from the pros will not only make your meal preparation simple but also improve the quality of your dishes.

-I unthaw my turkey the day before Thanksgiving by placing it in a sink filled with cold water and then leave the tap on a bare trickle.
-This keeps the water moving and cool which will unthaw the turkey faster than just a still body of water.
+I thaw my turkey the day before Thanksgiving by placing it in a sink filled with cold water and then leave the tap on a bare trickle.
+This keeps the water moving and cool which will unthaw the turkey faster than just still water.
 Is this safe?
 Yes it is as long as the water stays cold and you move it to the refrigerator as soon as it feels flexible and pliable.
-I also brine my turkey because the flavor and moisture levels are markedly better than a non-brined turkey.
+I also brine my turkey (both Roast and Deep Fried) because the flavor and moisture levels are markedly better than a non-brined turkey.
 I will put the turkey in the sink in the morning and by late afternoon it is ready to be placed in the brine and refrigerate overnight.

 Another turkey tip is to make sure you pull your turkey out of the refrigerator about 2 hours before cooking.
 You need to let it come up close to room temperature and allow the skin to really dry so that it will cook evenly and the skin will be crispy.
 If you take your turkey directly from the the refrigerator to the oven or fryer it will increase the cook time and cause some parts of it to overcook while others struggle to reach temperature.